fetch-rewards/receipt-processor-challenge/README.md

 # Receipt Processor

 Build a webservice that fulfils the documented API.
-The API is defined in `api.yml` file, but is summarized below.
+The API is described below.
+A formal definition is provided in `api.yml` file, but the information in this readme is sufficient for completion of this challenge.
 We will use the described API to test your solution.

 Provide any instructions required to run your application.